 Returning fiat deposits (ACH, Wire, and SEPA)

-If your customer previously onramped via ACH, Wire, or SEPA, and you would like to return those funds, you can do so by creating a new transfer via the Bridge API.
-This flow is supported only for returning fiat deposits and is typically used in cases of recalls, refunds, or rejected user activity.
-Using this API, you can return fiat deposits across any orchestration product, including Transfers and Virtual Accounts.
-Example: Return funds using a crypto sourceHow it Works
+If your customer previously onramped via ACH, Wire, or SEPA and you need to return those funds (for example, due to a recall, refund, or rejected activity), you can initiate a return by creating a new transfer via the Bridge API.
+This flow is supported only for returning fiat deposits and works across all orchestration products, including Transfers and Virtual Accounts.Returns always send funds back to the original sender of the fiat deposit.Example: Return funds using a crypto source

 Validations

-When calling this endpoint, Bridge enforces the following rules:Constraint | Description |
+When calling this endpoint, Bridge enforces the following rules:| Constraint | Description |

-source.currency | Must be a supported crypto (e.g. usdc , usdb ). |
+source.currency | Must be a supported crypto (e.g. usdc, usdb). |

-source.currency ↔ destination.currency | Must be equivalent (e.g. usdc → usd ). |
+source.currency ↔ destination.currency | Must be equivalent (e.g. usdc → usd). |

 on_behalf_of | Must match the original deposit’s customer ID. |